TAKING A NEW LOOK AT POVERTY SEMINAR

 When a community has a shared understanding of poverty and a common language all community members are able to cross economic class lines to solve problems and work together to increase prosperity for everyone.
 The seminar provides this foundation.

 The seminar is based on the work of Dr. Ruby Payne’s Bridges Out of Poverty.
 Through video presentations and guided conversations, seminar participants learn new ways of viewing poverty and those persons living in poverty.
 The seminar touches on the causes of poverty beyond income, the tyranny of living in poverty and why it is so difficult for those in poverty to change.
 At the same time, it points to solutions.
-It is a five hour program, held monthly (except for July, November and December) and is open to the public free of charge.
+It is a three hour program and is open to the public free of charge.

 Taking a New Look at Poverty Seminar FAQ

 How did the seminar get started in Waukesha?

 For years St. Vincent de Paul has helped people in need in Waukesha County.
 Some of the

 St. Vincent de Paul volunteers that make those visits to the poor thought: wouldn’t it be wonderful if we could help these people out of poverty rather than just giving them a handout?

 That was the genesis of this new program called Coming Together to Get Ahead.
 The program combines education and mentoring to help people who want to change.
 There are many roles to be played to make this happen.